Project FAQs

 -

-Answer: If, at any time, there are extenuating circumstances that may cause you to fall behind in coursework or disengage from the program, there must be prior communication with Heidi van der Hagen, the Program Success Coach.
+Answer: If, at any time, there are extenuating circumstances that may cause you to fall behind in coursework or disengage from the program, there must be prior communication with the Program Success Coach or Grant Administrator.
 In this instance, you understand that you will be required to develop an Academic Agreement with your university.
-You will be required to make this Agreement available to SWWC (Heidi van der Hagen) and your employer.
-Additionally, you understand that if you fail to meet the guidelines in said Academic Agreement, you will be asked to leave the Special Education Teacher Pipeline grant program.
+You will be required to make this Agreement available to SWWC and your employer.
+Additionally, you understand that if you fail to meet the guidelines in said Academic Agreement, you will be asked to leave the Special Education Teacher Pipeline grant program and funding will no longer be available to you.
 At the end of each semester, you will be required to provide proof of good academic standing with the college/university to the grant management team at SWWC.
+Failure to show academic progress will result in being cancelled from the program and the candidate would need to reapply and be accepted should they wish to return.

 -